How to Use SQL Management Studio for Database Design

 - Normalize Your Data: Avoid redundancy by organizing data into related tables.

-- Document Your Design: Use comments and database diagrams to document your design for future reference.
+- Document Your Design: Add comments and descriptions to tables, columns, and relationships for better understanding.

 Conclusion

-SQL Server Management Studio is an indispensable tool for database design, offering a blend of visual and script-based features to create robust and efficient databases.
-By following the steps outlined in this guide, you can confidently design tables, establish relationships, and optimize your database for performance.
-Whether you’re building a small application or managing a large enterprise system, SSMS has the tools you need to succeed.
+SQL Server Management Studio is an indispensable tool for database design, offering a blend of visual and script-based approaches to create efficient and scalable databases.
+By following the steps outlined in this guide, you can confidently design tables, establish relationships, optimize performance, and manage your database with ease.